oghobhainn/TryHackMe/AdventOfCyber2/day05/README.md

 We need the __ProxyFoxy__ again for this.

-We go to santa's website `http://$ip:8000/santapanel` to discover a login page.
+We go to santa's website `http://$ip:8000/santapanel` to discover a login page, that we bypass.

 ![santa-panel](https://github.com/oghobhainn/TryHackMe/blob/main/images/adventofcyber/day05/santa-panel.png)

-We use the proxy to intercept the query, then we save it to `/root/panel-request` and finally send it to the intruder.
+We use the proxy to intercept the query, then we save it to `/root/panel-request` and finally send it to the __repeater__.
 We can now set off the interception, we won't need it anymore.

 ![proxy-repeater](https://github.com/oghobhainn/TryHackMe/blob/main/images/adventofcyber/day05/proxy-repeater.png)